VioletVivirand/docker-spparks/README.md

   git checkout patched
 ```

-Then build an Ubuntu Docker image:
+Then build an Ubuntu Docker image.
+Put the `spparks.tar.gz` and `PATCH` directory into the current path and execute:

 ```bash
 ./build.sh